Advice & Tips

-Need help finding a halogen light bulb or other light bulb that meets your needs?
+Need help finding a halogen light bulb or other types of home light bulbs?
 Our American Lighting Association trained consultants are here for you!
-Use our Lamps Plus store locator page to find a location near you, or contact us for more information.
+Use the Lamps Plus store locator to find a lamp store near you, or contact us for more information.